Doctor Who: Why the Return of the Master Feels Like Such a Narrative Step BackwardPhoto Courtesy of BBC America TV Features Doctor Who

 Which I guess is fine, if Missy/the Master isn’t a character whose development you as a viewer particularly care about.
 But the story also treats the Doctor’s development as though it never happened either, and Twelve was deeply changed by his years attempting to rehabilitate his former friend.
 Not that you could tell that from the interactions of their current versions now—and that’s a problem.

-thrives because of its constantly rotating cast of characters, and its ability to bring in new Doctors and companions as story needs—or actor contracts—dictate.
+Doctor Who thrives because of its constantly rotating cast of characters, and its ability to bring in new Doctors and companions as story needs—or actor contracts—dictate.
 This regular influx of new faces helps the show feel fresh even as it digs into stories that can often feel familiar.
 But the concept of regeneration simultaneously provides narrative consistency, at least when it comes to its lead character.
 At the center of everything, is the Doctor.
 Sure, the Doctor is a woman sometimes, or a snarky older Scottish gentleman, or a handsome youngster who’s fond of bow ties.
 But this show works because no matter the regeneration, it’s still the same character underneath.

 Otherwise, what’s the point of watching, if everything resets along with the Doctor’s physical form?
 If this character isn’t, still, the sum of the lives they’ve lived—at heart, the same person—even as they embrace their new selves, then why should we care about their experiences, if they don’t matter longer than a particular regeneration?